fibbonacciBear/logic_gym/README.md

 Gymnasium is an open source python library for developing and comparing reinforcement learning applications by providing a standard API to communicate between learning algorithms and environments.
 We will build a custom environment that wraps FLiP and provides a standard set of gymnasium interfaces that could be used by popular frameworks such as [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/), [coreRL](https://docs.cleanrl.dev/) and [RLlib](https://docs.ray.io/en/latest/rllib/index.html).
 We experiment with classic reinforcement learning algorithms such as PPO and DQN.
 In addition to this we would like to model reinforcement learning as a sequence to sequence modelling problem using LLMS similar to the work done in [decision transformers](https://arxiv.org/abs/2106.01345).

-We are interested in exploring, while using decision transformers to solve the RL problem, how small the language model can be and still continue solving first order logic problems.
+We are interested in using decision transformers to solve the RL problem.
+While using decision transformers, we would like to see how small the language model can be made and still continue solving first order logic problems.